IQZ-Systems/logger/README.md

 # IQZ Logger

-A wrapper for [Winston][link-winston] which eases logging in Typescript projects.
+A wrapper for [WinstonJS][link-winston] which eases logging in Typescript projects.

 [link-winston]: https://github.com/winstonjs/winston